-On November 14, 2019, the Company signed a definitive agreement to consolidate the Crawford Nickel-Sulphide Project (the "Crawford Project"), which was then part of Project 81.
-The net result for the Company of the transactions under that agreement (the "Crawford Spin-out Transaction") was:
+Pursuant to a transaction that began with a definitive agreement in November 2019, the Company completed a transaction that consolidated the Crawford Nickel-Sulphide Project (the "Crawford Project"), which was then part of Project 81, on the following terms (the "Crawford Spin-out Transaction") was:

-- The Company received \$2 million cash and 12 million shares of Canada Nickel (ascribed a fair value of \$3,000,000) for the transfer of the Crawford Project, and at a special shareholder meeting on December 27, 2019 the Company received approval to distribute 10 million of those 12 million shares to its shareholders through a share exchange by plan of arrangement (the "Arrangement"), with the Company retaining the other 2 million shares of Canada Nickel.
-On February 25, 2020, the Arrangement closed and the Company proceeded to distribute 10 million common shares of Canada Nickel to its shareholders, with an ascribed fair value of \$2,500,000. - The Company issued Spruce Ridge Resources Ltd., a party with an interest in that transaction, a \$1 million promissory note, repayable following completion of the Arrangement (repaid), and 10,000,000 common share units of the Company (each unit comprised of one common share and 1/2 common share purchase warrant, with each full warrant being exercisable at \$0.15 per share for three years).
+- The Company received \$2 million cash and 12 million shares of Canada Nickel Company Inc. ("Canada Nickel") (ascribed a fair value of \$3,000,000), with 10 million of those Canada Nickel shares having been distributed to the Company's shareholders through a share exchange by plan of arrangement (the "Arrangement"), and the Company retaining the other 2 million shares of Canada Nickel.
+On February 25, 2020, the Arrangement closed and the Company proceeded with the distribution of 10 million Canada Nickel common shares to its shareholders, with an ascribed fair value of \$2,500,000. - The Company issued Spruce Ridge Resources Ltd., a party with an interest in that transaction, a \$1 million promissory note, repayable following completion of the Arrangement (repaid), and 10,000,000 common share units of the Company (each unit comprised of one common share and 1/2 common share purchase warrant, with each full warrant being exercisable at \$0.15 per share for three years).
 The 10 million common shares were ascribed a fair value of \$750,000, and the 5,000,000 warrants were assigned an aggregate fair value of \$319,500 using the Black-Scholes valuation model, relative value method, with the following assumptions: dividend yield 0%, expected volatility 179.30%, risk-free rate of return 1.46% and expected life of 3 years.
-The \$1 million promissory note payable to Spruce Ridge was repaid in the year ended August 31, 2020.

-- The Company executed a series of agreements that resulted in the 5% royalty originally granted on the patented properties in Project 81 being reduced to a 2% royalty.
+The \$1 million promissory note payable to Spruce Ridge was repaid in the year ended August 31, 2020. - The Company executed a series of agreements that resulted in the 5% royalty originally granted on the patented properties in Project 81 being reduced to a 2% royalty.
 In doing so, the Company issued 5,889,281 shares ascribed a fair value of \$500,000 as consideration. - The Company received 2 million common shares of Spruce Ridge, ascribed a fair value of \$120,000.